-- 2. Describe the learning episodes.
+2. Describe the learning episodes.
 You have many avenues available to describe what is going on in the learning situation you have chosen --tests, comments, inner thoughts while struggling with a topic, other people's reactions to you (as learner), artifacts or products that reveal progress.
 Your description should be rich.
-You should include as much as you can about the physical, emotional, and intellectual context in which the learning is occurring. - 3.
-Report your observations and analysis of your learning.
+You should include as much as you can about the physical, emotional, and intellectual context in which the learning is occurring.

+3. Report your observations and analysis of your learning.
 For the report that you actually turn in to me, you should be thinking in terms of two main sections.
 In Part 1, you should report your observations of the learning following closely the notes and observations you made during the learning itself.
-In Part 2, you should begin the analysis by describing the goal or purpose for the learning (the WHY), and then give a description of the WHAT, WHO, WHERE, and WHEN (see the last article of our readings for guidance on what is meant by this.
+In Part 2, you should begin the analysis by describing the goal or purpose for the learning (the WHY).
 You should then explain the learning you observed in terms of some theory or construct that we will have discussed in class.
 Therefore, you can assume that your reader knows about these theories and doesn't need you to describe them to any great extent.
 You do need, however, to be quite specific about what you mean when you say that one theory or construct is exemplified in your observations.

-I am asking you to send me a first draft of your report electronically no later than 9 pm Sunday, Nov.
-24. This is a most important deadline because here is what we will do with your first drafts:
+I am asking you to send me a first draft of your report electronically no later than 9 pm Monday, Apr.
+21. This is a most important deadline because here is what we will do with your first drafts:

-- 1. I will read them online very cursorily to determine how to group the different projects.
+1. I will read them online very cursorily to determine how to group the different projects.
 I will form groups of 4 or 5 people who have pursued mutually relevant projects.
-At our Nov.
-25 class meeting, I will let you know your group members, and you will exchange your draft with your group members.
-Remember to bring four copies of your first draft to class on Nov.
-25. - 2.
-During the next week before our last class meeting on Dec.
-2, you will read your group's drafts and respond to them using your own ideas of how the reports could be improved. - 3.
-On Dec.
-2, each of you will meet with your group to discuss the group's reactions to your report and to provide your own reactions to your group members' reports. - 4.
-Between Dec.
-2 and Dec.
-9, you will write a final version of your report.
+At our Apr.
+22 class meeting, I will let you know your group members, and you will exchange your draft with your group members.
+Remember to bring four copies of your first draft to class on Apr.
+22.

+2. During the next week before our last class meeting on Apr.
+29, you will read your group's drafts and respond to them using your own ideas of how the reports could be improved.

+3. On Apr.
+29, each of you will meet with your group to discuss the group's reactions to your report and to provide your own reactions to your group members' reports.

+4. Between Apr.
+29 and May 7, you will write a final version of your report.
 My hopes and predictions are that your fellow group members' reactions will be helpful to you in formulating this final version.
 REMEMBER: Please rate on a scale from 1 to 5 the degree of good-intentioned help you perceived in your group members.
 Report these ratings on the last page of your project.

-Final due date of project: Dec.
-9, 5 pm.
+Final due date of project: May 7, 5 pm.